MicrosoftDocs/learn/learn-pr/azure/manage-resource-lifecycles-deployment-stacks/includes/7-exercise-detach-delete-resources-deployment-stack.md

 Sprint 3 for the new deposits application is coming to an end.
-The deposits team requested that you detach the log analytics workspace and application insights instance from the deployment stack.
+The deposits team requested that you detach the Log Analytics workspace and Application Insights instance from the deployment stack.
 Those resources need to continue to exist in Azure.
 Additionally, they requested that the Azure SQL server and database are deleted from the deployment stack and Azure.

 In this exercise, you detach and delete Azure resources from the deployment stack that are no longer needed for the deposits application.
 You start by detaching resources from the deployment stack that need to continue to exist within Azure.
 You then delete resources from the deployment stack that are no longer needed.
 Finally, you delete the deployment stack, its managed resources, and the resource group.